darekkay/dashboard/docs/development/README.md

 ## Contributing

-Please run `yarn ci` for every changed module to make sure there are not linting issues or failing unit tests.
-Run `yarn lint:fix` to fix some common issues, incl. prettier formatting.
+Please run `npm run ci` for every changed module to make sure there are not linting issues or failing unit tests.
+Run `npm run lint:fix` to fix some common issues, incl. prettier formatting.

 ### Commit message format